rafiuddinkhan/Custom-Image-Classification-Android/README.md

 the app the first time, the app will request permission to access the camera.
 Re-installing the app may require you to uninstall the previous installations.

-## Assets folder
-_Do not delete the assets folder content_.
-If you explicitly deleted the files, choose `Build -> Rebuild` to re-download the deleted model files into the assets folder.